ufosc/getting-started/coding-guidelines/general-style.md

 	- Constants in CAPS_WITH_UNDER
 	- Classes in CapWords
 	- Variables and methods in mixedCase
-	- Class and struct members start with "the"
-	- Parameters start with "a" or "an"
 - Braces
 	- Shall be placed on a new line